Self-guided campus tours

 Western Bank Library and the Arts Tower are both Grade II listed buildings.
 Western Bank contains 1.2 million texts and has 730 study spaces and backs onto Weston Park, making it a relaxed and tranquil place to study.
 The Arts Tower was opened in 1966 by the Queen Mother and is mainly an administration block although the School of Architecture still occupies the top floors.

-Bartolomé House is home to our School of Law and the Geography building is home to the Departments of Geography and Urban Studies and Planning, although most teaching for the Department of Geography takes place in other buildings across campus.
+Bartolomé House is home to our School of Law and the Geography building is home to the School of Geography and Planning, although most geography and planning teaching takes place in other buildings across campus.

-Sport Sheffield is housed in Goodwin and is where you can get involved in club sport, BUCS league and campus league.
+Sport & Physical Activity is housed in Goodwin and is where you can get involved in club sport, BUCS league and campus league.

 This new four-storey building provides interdisciplinary teaching facilities for a range of Social Science subjects, as well as around 500 study spaces open to all students.